Oliver Hardy: With Stan Laurel

 In 1927, Laurel and Hardy began sharing screen time together in Slipping Wives, Duck Soup (no relation to the 1933 Marx Brothers' film), and With Love and Hisses.
 Roach Studios' supervising director Leo McCarey recognized the audience reaction to the two and began teaming them together, which led to the start of a Laurel and Hardy series later that year.

-They began producing a huge body of short movies, including The Battle of the Century (1927) (with one of the greatest pie fights ever filmed), Should Married Men Go Home?
-(1928), Two Tars (1928), Unaccustomed As We Are (1929, marking their transition to talking pictures) Berth Marks (1929), Blotto (1930), Brats (1930), Another Fine Mess (1930), Be Big!
-(1931), and many others.
+They began producing a huge body of short comedies, including The Battle of the Century (1927) (with one of the greatest pie fights ever filmed), Should Married Men Go Home?
+(1928), Two Tars (1928), Unaccustomed As We Are (1929, marking their transition to talking pictures) Berth Marks (1929), Blotto (1930), Brats (1930), Another Fine Mess (1930), and Be Big!
+(1931).
 In 1929, they appeared in their first feature, in one of the revue sequences of Hollywood Revue of 1929, and the following year they appeared as the comic relief in a lavish Technicolor musical feature entitled The Rogue Song.
 This film marked their first appearance in color, yet only a few fragments of this film survive.
 In 1931, they starred in their first full-length movie Pardon Us, and they continued to make features and shorts until 1935.
 The 1932 film The Music Box won an Academy Award for best short film, their only effort to receive such an award.

 In 1937, Hardy and Myrtle Reeves divorced.
 He made Zenobia with Harry Langdon in 1939 while waiting for a contractual issue to be resolved between Laurel and Hal Roach.
 Eventually, however, new contracts were agreed upon and the team was lent to producer Boris Morros at General Service Studios to make The Flying Deuces (1939).
 While on the lot, Hardy fell in love with Virginia Lucille Jones, a script girl whom he married the next year.
 They enjoyed a happy marriage for the rest of his life.

-In 1939, Laurel and Hardy made A Chump at Oxford and Saps at Sea before leaving Roach Studios.
+In 1939, Laurel and Hardy made A Chump at Oxford and Saps at Sea before leaving the Roach Studios.
 They began performing for the USO, supporting the Allied troops during World War II.

-In 1941 Laurel and Hardy were signed by 20th Century-Fox (as well as Metro-Goldwyn-Mayer in 1942).
-These studios produced films on a larger scale, and initially the comedians were hired only as actors in the B-picture division, forced to yield the writing and editing decisions to the production teams.
+In 1941, Laurel and Hardy were signed by 20th Century-Fox (as well as Metro-Goldwyn-Mayer in 1942).
+These studios produced films on a larger scale, and initially the comedians were hired only as actors in the B-picture division, forced to leave the writing and editing decisions to the production teams.
 The films proved very successful, and gradually both Laurel and Hardy were allowed more creative input.
 Laurel and Hardy completed eight features during the war years, with no loss of popularity.
 M-G-M's two-picture pact expired in August 1944, and Fox's series of six Laurel & Hardy pictures ended when the studio discontinued B-picture production in December 1944.